r52/quasar/README.md

 ### Linux

-- gcc/g++ 11 or later, or Clang 15 or later
+- gcc/g++ 11 or later, or Clang 16 or later
   - Tested on Ubuntu 22.04 using both g++ 11 and 12
+  - Clang 15 and earlier fails to compile gcc's implementation of the C++20 ranges library, which is used in Quasar
 - [vcpkg](https://github.com/microsoft/vcpkg) dependencies, for example including but not limited to the following Debian-based packages:
   - `build-essential tar curl zip unzip pkg-config`